Christian Home School

 The first graduating class in 1925 had four students, Kathleen Brough, Eugenia Eley, Marion Saunders and Alice Lee Underwood.

 The 1925 annual was professionally printed and contains many pictures by Hamblin’s Studio.
-The next annual that I’ve seen was hand made for the Class of 1940.
-The school complex eventually included a gymnasium, built in 1927, a cafeteria, shop and bus garage.
+The next annual that I saw was handmade for the Class of 1940.
+The school complex eventually included a gymnasium, built in 1927, a cafeteria, a shop, and a bus garage.
 Eleven grades were expanded to twelve grades after the 1957 graduating class.

 Principals between 1911 and 1919 included B. P. Tillery, G. W. Booth and W. S. Brent.
 Herbert L. Duff was principal for one year, 1924-1925.
 Mr. Christopher then served from 1925-1947.
 He was followed by Gordon Brooks (1947-1949), Turnbull Gillette (1949-1951), Lewis F. Morris (1951-1964) and Lewis Melton (1964-1965).